 - Family-based groups: Families can be an influential part of the recovery process.
 Facilitators may lead family-based groups to help loved ones offer support and guidance to members.

 - 12-step groups: 12-step groups like Overeaters Anonymous (OA), Eating Disorders Anonymous (EDA), and Anorexics and Bulimics Anonymous (ABA) offer free, confidential support for anyone who wants to recover.
-These groups are peer-led.
+These groups are peer-led and considered support groups, not group therapy.

 Common Eating Disorder Group Therapy Activities